 Figure S1: Model validation comparing PEARL simulations to analytic solution for fixed Se =1 but varying factors f10, f05, f02, and f01.
 PEARL simulations (A,C,E,G,I,K,M,O,Q) indicate the dynamics of the pesticide concentrations at the leaching depth over 100 years.
 The analytic model results (B,D,F,H,J,L,N,P,R) indicate the steady-state long term limit of the pesticide concentrations at the leaching depth, highlighting the mean values with the lines at the center of the box plots, the standard deviation presented by the whisker ranges, and potential outliers highlighted by point values outside of the whiskers.
 The figures compare the PEARL and analytic results for A-B: Okehampton, C-D: Hamburg, E-F: Porto, G-H: Piacenza, I-J: Kremsmunster, K-L: Chateaudun, M-N: Jokionen, O-P: Thiva, and Q-R: Sevilla.
 The orange line signifies a drop in maximum value on the y-axis scale bar.
+Note δcor=0.112.

 Time to leaching depth